Ayorinde-Codes/fullstack-microservices-architecture-sample/readme.md

-# Basalt Assessment
+# Fullstack microservices architecture sample

-This project demonstrates a microservices architecture using Node.js (TypeScript) for backend services and React.js for the frontend.
+This project demonstrates a microservices architecture using Node.js (TypeScript) for backend services and React.js (TypeScript) for the frontend.
 The architecture includes two backend servers, namely `country-backend-server` and `geodetails-backend-server`, and a frontend server called `frontend-server`.

 ## Technologies Used